sergey-koryshev/money-management/README.md

 Folders description:

 - `build` - contains infrastructure scripts and tools
-- `mock-server` - contains source of mock server
+- `source\mock-server` - contains source of the mock server
-- `src` - contains source of the `Money Management` web-application
+- `source\frontend` - contains source of the frontend part

 ## Development